 An important mission of the interscholastic athletics program is to teach and reinforce values relating to sportsmanship, competition, and fair play.
-It is expected that team personnel, parents, and spectators respect this mission by exhibiting appropriate behavior at athletic events.
+It is expected that team personnel, parents, and spectators respect this mission by exhibiting appropriate behavior at athletic events, and follow all sportsmanship regulations in 14 DE Admin.
+Code § 1007.